Mexico Tariffs on U.S. Goods: Managing U.S. Tariffs In The Manufacturing Environment

 Being that approximately 70% of the U.S. economy (GDP) is comprised of consumer spending on goods and services, it is no surprise that higher prices on manufactured goods can result in less spending, which is often a catalyst for layoffs and ultimately a recession.
 Most economists agree that economic growth is by far the most effective long-term solution to create new jobs and that the short-term effect of protecting jobs using tariffs is far less beneficial.

-China is currently being targeted by the Trump administration with regard to broad-based tariffs.
+As mentioned earlier, China is currently being targeted by the Trump administration with regard to broad-based tariffs.
 Being that more than half of the United States’ global trade deficit, which is currently close to $600 billion, is with China, it makes them the obvious target.
 Trade deficits, however, are not always a bad thing.

 The economic theory behind free trade is to enable businesses to purchase goods and services from countries that can offer them at the lowest cost.
 This strategy can help bolster consumer spending, which in turn grows the economy and creates jobs.